ph: 877-249-2393

 We walk through the doorway, stepping over the door jam- visual, vestibular, and proprioceptive perception.

 Sensory Processing Disorder is a condition that causes a person’s body to misinterpret sensory information they receive from the environment.
 One or more of a person’s senses may be over or under reactive to sensory information.
-Because their senses are not working properly together, a person with SPD has difficulty responding to their environment effectively.
-If the brain is receiving inaccurate sensory information when walking through a door someone may:

-If you suspect your child may have sensory processing dysfunction it is essential that you have them evaluated by an Occupational Therapist trained in sensory processing disorder.
+If you suspect your child may have sensory processing disorder it is essential that you have them evaluated by an Occupational Therapist trained in sensory processing disorder.
 They will help you to start Sensory Integration Therapy.

 A close working relationship with an occupational therapist (OT) is essential to administering an effective program.
 A child’s therapist will have good ideas for adapting an activity or challenging a child appropriately.
 They will be aware of behaviors and signals to watch for with a child.
 They can evaluate progress and give suggestions to keep a child progressing.